gigascience/gigadb-website/docs/CURATOR_TOOLS_BASTION.md

 Use your private key to SSH into the bastion server:
 ```
 # Assumes your private key is located in /Users/<name>/.ssh directory
-$ ssh -i ~/.ssh/key.pem <name>@bastion.gigadb.host
+$ ssh -i ~/.ssh/id-openssh-bastion-peterl.pem peterl@bastion.gigadb.host
+Activate the web console with: systemctl enable --now cockpit.socket

+Last login: Fri Jul 26 11:59:36 2024 from 116.49.85.85
+[peterl@ip-10-99-0-88 ~]$
 ```

 List tools:
 ```
-[lily@ip-10-99-0-88 ~]$ ls /usr/local/bin/
+[peterl@ip-10-99-0-88 ~]$ ls /usr/local/bin/
 __pycache__ calculateChecksumSizes compare createReadme datasetUpload docker-compose node_exporter postUpload rclone updateUrls wsdump.py
 ```

 ## Ingesting Excel spreadsheets into GigaDB

-New datasets can be uploaded into GigaDB using Excel spreadsheets.
+New datasets are uploaded into GigaDB using Excel spreadsheets.
 Dataset metadata is added into [Excel template file version 19](https://github.com/gigascience/gigadb-website/blob/develop/gigadb/app/tools/excel-spreadsheet-uploader/template/GigaDBUpload-template_v19.xls).
 This Excel file needs to placed in the `uploadDir` directory:
 ```
 # Your home directory can be referred to using ~
-[lily@ip-10-99-0-88 ~]$ ls ~
+[peterl@ip-10-99-0-88 ~]$ ls ~
 uploadDir
 ```

 Excel files can be uploaded into `uploadDir` using `sftp` tool or [Filezilla](https://filezilla-project.org).
-The Excel file can then be ingested:
+The Excel file can then be ingested using the datasetUpload script in `/usr/local/bin`:
 ```
-[lily@ip-10-99-0-88 ~]$ datasetUpload
+[peterl@ip-10-99-0-88 ~]$ sudo /usr/local/bin/datasetUpload
 Done.
 ```

 If the ingestion process has been successful then you should see the above output.
-In addition, the Excel file will have disappeared from `uploadDir` folder:
+In addition, the Excel file will have disappeared from `uploadDir` folder and there will be two log files:
 ```
-[lily@ip-10-99-0-88 ~]$ ls uploadDir/
+[peterl@ip-10-99-0-88 ~]$ ls uploadDir/
+java.log  javac.log
 ```

 Looking at the uploadDir/java.log will help confirm upload:
 ```
-[lily@ip-10-99-0-88 ~]$ tail logs/java.log
+[peterl@ip-10-99-0-88 ~]$ tail uploadDir/java.log
 Insert True: insert into file_attributes select 674771, 538926, 1045, 'S10', null where not exists ( select null from file_attributes where id = 674771 );
 Insert false: insert into file_attributes select 674771, 538926, 1045, 'S10', null where not exists ( select null from file_attributes where id = 674771 );
 Insert True: insert into file_attributes select 674772, 538927, 1045, 'S12', null where not exists ( select null from file_attributes where id = 674772 );